quicwg/base-drafts/draft-ietf-quic-recovery.md

 Since the peer might report large acknowledgement delays during the handshake, the endpoint MAY ignore max_ack_delay until the handshake is confirmed (Section 4.1.2 of {{QUIC-TLS}}).
-Since these acknowledgement delays, when they occur, are measurable and limited to the handshake, the endpoint can use them without limiting them to the max_ack_delay and avoid unnecessarily inflating the smoothed_rtt estimate.
+Since these large acknowledgement delays, when they occur, are likely to be non-repeating and limited to the handshake, the endpoint can use them without limiting them to the max_ack_delay and avoid unnecessarily inflating the smoothed_rtt estimate.

 After the handshake is confirmed, any acknowledgement delays reported by the peer that are greater than its max_ack_delay are attributed to unintentional but